lerndevops/kubernetes/docker/challenges-running-containers.md

 ##### In DEV/TEST environments, which typically represent the majority of compute resource consumption in an organization, optimizing server utilization can lead to significant cost savings.

-### This all sounds good on paper -- but DevOps Engineers and Infrastructure operators still struggle with Some Questions as below
+### DevOps Engineers and Infrastructure operators still struggle with Some Questions as below

 > **How can I group servers across different clouds OR in a datacenter into clusters that map to business groups, development teams, or application projects ?**